Trump Gold Card Program: What High-Net-Worth Applicants Must Prepare

 Current status: The Platinum Card has not progressed through regulatory review and has no confirmed launch timeline.
 Unlike the Trump Gold Card, no forms have been submitted to OMB and no implementation guidance exists.

-Applicants interested in the Platinum Card should focus preparation on the Trump Gold Card for now, as that program has confirmed December 18 launch readiness.
+Applicants interested in the Platinum Card should consider the Trump Gold Card for now given that it is already in operation.

 Week 1-2: